Transfer operators and topological field theory: Pathintegral representation

-This by no means implies that the concepts of instantons and of the BPS observables on them may not be useful for certain purposes.
-For instance, conventional "instantonic" ChT's can be physically realized as quenches.
-Upon a quench, the parameters of a DS are abruptly changed and the DS's suddenly finds itself away from (new) stable attractors.
-In some realizations, this initial position may as well lie on the boundary of the new attraction basins.
 One example of such a situation is a quench across a symmetry breaking phase transition.
 There, the initial position right after the quench is the state with the order parameter zero everywhere, while the new attractors (below the transition point) are various solitonic configurations of a non-zero order parameter.
 The quench evolution is a complicated instanton connecting the initial position and one of the stable attractors.
 The expectation values of $\mathcal Q$-closed operators may be useful in this situation, \emph{e.g.}, for the purpose of the classification of the attractors/solitonic configurations and perhaps even for the analysis of the probability to end up (after the quench) in one or another solitonic configuration.

-Interestingly enough, from the results of Ref.\cite{Frenkel} it follows that the effective low-energy theory of any quench is a log-conformal field theory.
-In other words, even quenches that are not across a phase transition must exhibit long-range order.
-A natural example of this behavior is, \emph{e.g.}, the Barkhausen effect or crumpling paper that can be viewed as a "slow" quench and that exhibits the long-range order in the form of the algebraic statistics of observables related to avalanches such as "mass" of the avalanches or waiting time between avalanches.
-The emergence of the long-range order in the effective low-energy theories of quenches can be attributed to the intrinsic breakdown of the $\mathcal Q$-symmetry within any instanton.
+Interestingly enough, from the results of Ref.\cite{Frenkel} it follows that the effective low-energy theory of any instanton/quench is a log-conformal field theory.
+In other words, even quenches that are not across a phase transition must exhibit the long-range chaotic order.
+A natural example of this behavior is, \emph{e.g.}, the Barkhausen effect or the crumpling paper that can be viewed as a "slow" quench and that exhibits the long-range chaotic order in the form of the algebraic statistics of observables related to the avalanches/crackles such as the "mass" of the avalanches or the waiting time between the avalanches.
+The emergence of the long-range chaotic order in the effective low-energy theories of instantons/quenches can be attributed to the intrinsic breakdown of the $\mathcal Q$-symmetry within any instanton.